saescapa/ffsb/README.md

 ## First time:

 1. Make sure you have GIT installed: [Here](https://git-scm.com/downloads)
-2. Proceed with going into your folder through Terminal or Command Prompt.
+2. Proceed with going into your folder by opening Terminal or Command Prompt.
+   For windows search for Git CMD.
   - Terminal (Mac):
     - Typing ```cd FOLDER``` will allow you to go into FOLDER.
     - Typing ```ls``` will you give you the current FOLDERS you can 'cd' into.